kloimhardt/bb-web/README.md

 ```

 You need to edit the `deps.edn` file to point to the right place of your local babashka fork.
+Doing ``rm -rf .cpcache/`` might help.
+And do not forget to `export BABASHKA_FEATURE_*  = true` environment variables.

 ### Building a Windows executable